“You see, I have no head for business. In fact, after all these years I’ve decided I’m not even an intelligent man.” — Elmyr de Hory

 Defining what he did as wrong is also a hard thing to disagree with, but not as hard as it is to dismiss his talent and clear ability.
 Like many queer people throughout our history, it is hard to place Elmyr de Hory in a box.
 His life is filled with varied accounts and levels of anger and amusement, and near impossible to pin down.

-A con man who got conned by his business partners time and time again.
+A con man who got conned by his business partners time and again.
 An artist who is sometimes considered better than the artists he was faking, who was never recognized for the work that bore his own signature.
 It is difficult to say much about him for certain but to say that he is another example of the wild and strange world of queer history.
 Morality exists in more colours and shades then one would ever expect.

 [Disclaimer: some of the sources may contain triggering material]